lordzurp/TeenAstro_Redux/README.md

 ## Build
 The choices made for this board, due to small size and SMD asembly, lead to an **increased skill needed** to achieve the complete building of the project against the other versions.
 Be aware of your skill **before** you go to make a Redux version.

-* FPC connector with 0.5mm pitch. **use some soldering flux** !
+* small composants with small pads. **use some soldering flux** !
-* Mini-USB thru-holes connector with 0.8mm pitch
 * SMD pins headers whosen't stay in their holes (because they don't have holes)
 * **very** small board with little place to work

-these points said, the board come moslty assembled, and you'll have few components to add
+these points said, the board come moslty assembled, and you'll have few components to add.

 To be produced, the card was designed to be **assembled by JLCpcb**, a Chinese specialist in prototypes (the list of parts is selected from their catalog).

-You can easily order the circuits alone, but without skill, practice and specials tools, you **will not** be able to solder the components on the PCB, many of them measure less than 1.5 x 0.75 mm (and this is really not great to solder by hand).
-Don't try to save a couple of bucks, order already assembled PCB, unless you exacly know what you do.
+You can easily order the circuits alone, but without skill, practice and specials tools, you **will not** be able to solder the components on the PCB, many of them measure less than 1mm (and this is really not great to solder by hand).
+Don't try to save a couple of bucks, order fully assembled PCB, unless you exacly know what you do.

 ## Parts list